Point-Identification of a Robust Predictor Under Latent Shift with Imperfect Proxies: Proximal Quasi-Bayesian Active Learning (PQAL)

 \section{Proximal Quasi-Bayesian Active Learning (PQAL)}

-Having established that the predictor is point-identified in the target domain if a cross-domain rank condition holds, we next present a sample-efficient framework for learning such a predictor.
-The goal is to learn the CME operator and adapt the bridge function to the target domain while using a minimal number of queries of proxies and labels from the target.
+Having established that the predictor is point-identified in the target domain if a cross-domain rank condition holds, we next present a budget-constrained active learning framework for learning such a predictor.
+The goal is to learn the CME operator and adapt the bridge function to the target domain while considering a limited budget of proxy and label queries from the target.
 Figure \ref{fig:OVPBAL} shows an overview of the PQAL framework, including \textbf{Initial training:} CMEs and the bridge function are trained by labeled samples from source environments (lines 2-3 of Algorithm \ref{Al:algorithm}), \textbf{Sample selection:} Most informative samples are selected to query from an external information source (lines 5-15 of Algorithm \ref{Al:algorithm}), and \textbf{Adaptation:} CMEs in the target domain are trained based on obtained proxies, and source bridge parameters $\alpha_s$ are fine-tuned and updated to $\alpha$ based on samples with both proxy and labels (lines 16-17 of Algorithm \ref{Al:algorithm}).
 The algorithm returns updated bridge parameters $\alpha$ and CMEs.